Zaatari: Memories of the Labyrinth

-In 2016, shortly after finishing his cycle with the United Nations, Ricardo started, in partnership with Ana Cláudia Streva (NOS), a challenging project.
+In 2016, shortly after finishing his cycle with the United Nations, Ricardo started, as a volunteer*, a collaboration with Ana Cláudia Streva (NOS) in a challenging project.
 The idea was to develop the argument for a film documentary about Zaatari, the largest refugee camp in the Syrian war.
 In just four years, the camp size, that is located in the desert of Mafraq, become equivalent to that of a large city in Jordan.

 Zaatari portrays a political scenario of extreme violence, as millions of men, women and children are fleeing in a time that can last a lifetime.

 "The film proposes a reflection on exile and freedom in the contemporary world from an intangible raw material.
 After all, how to film the images from memory?
 How can we speak of freedom when we are deprived of it?"

 The worst migration crisis in the history of mankind

 Between 2011 and 2018, the civil war in Syria has killed more than 500 thousand people and exiled 5 million.
 It is the worst migration crisis in human history since World War II.
 The documentary focuses on the human side and seeks to understand how more than 80,000 refugees are rebuilding their lives and overcoming the traumas of war.